 On December 15, 2019, the University acquired an undivided 50% interest in St. Christopher's Hospital for Children and certain pediatric medicine physician practices ("St. Christopher's") from the bankruptcy estate of the American Academic Health System ("AAHS") in a joint venture with Tower Health.
-As of June 30, 2022 and 2021, the University has recorded the value of its interest in a partnership for St. Christopher's Hospital of (\$28.6 million) and (\$23.9 million), respectively, within investments (Note 5).
-Drexel's share of the operating losses of (\$4.7 million) and (\$57.3 million) have been reflected within realized and unrealized gains/(losses) on investments as of June 30, 2022 and 2021, respectively.
+As of June 30, 2023, and 2022, the University has recorded the value of its interest in a partnership for St. Christopher's Hospital of (\$28.1 million) and (\$28.6 million), respectively, within investments (Note 5).
+Drexel's share of the operating gains of \$0.5 million and operating losses of (\$4.7 million) have been reflected within realized and unrealized gains/(losses) on investments as of June 30, 2023 and 2022, respectively.